sarackal-byte0719/Microsoft_Azure_DataBricks/README.md

 # Microsoft_Azure_DataBricks
 Completed Microsoft Azure DataBricks Training Modules

-Create an Azure Notebooks using popular Python libraries to analyze data

 In the modules, I learned:

-- A. Use the Python interpreter to execute statements and scripts</a>
+- A. Use the Python interpreter to execute statements and scripts to analyze data</a>
 - B. Explore the choices available to run Python apps</a>
 - C. Learn how to declare variables</a>
 - D. Build a simple Python app that takes input and produces output</a>